 The Time Machine Mechanic (T2M2) – a quick but thorough check of Time Machine backing up

 T2M2 analyses your logs to discover whether Time Machine backups have been running normally, reporting any worrying signs or errors.
-You do not need to be able to read or understand logs to be able to check for problems now.
+You don’t need to be able to read or understand logs to be able to check for problems now.
 Reports deep event traversals, compaction of volumes, regularity of backups, and more.
 Detailed Help book explains results and advises.
-New version fixes an unusual bug in checking for admin user status.
+New version adds Check Speed to discover rates of transfer and problems during backups.

 T2M2 1.14 (Sierra, High Sierra, Mojave and Catalina)